 \section{Black hole background}

 We now apply the analytic bootstrap framework to holographic thermal correlators in spherically symmetric black hole backgrounds.
 We first extend the analysis of the analytic properties of thermal two-point functions to the case of correlators at finite temperature and finite volume, namely on the geometry $S_\beta^1 \times S_R^{d-1}$, which has seen interesting developments in recent years from a finite temperature point of view \cite{Shaghoulian:2016gol,Gobeil:2018fzy,Alkalaev:2024jxh,Allameh:2024qqp,Buric:2024kxo,David:2024pir,Belin:2025nqd,Buric:2025uqt}.
-We show that the two-point function in the zero-spatial separation limit admits an expansion in finite volume GFF correlators, which is the analog of~\eqref{eq:ExpansionInGFFtau}.
+We show that the two-point function in the zero spatial separation limit admits an expansion in finite volume GFF correlators, which is the analogue of~\eqref{eq:ExpansionInGFFtau}.
 This decomposition is valid for theories whose spectrum contains only operators of integer conformal dimension.
-We specialize this formula to the study of holographic correlators and obtain exact results for the case $d=4$.
+We specialize this formula to the study of holographic correlators and obtain analytic results for the principal contribution in the case $d=4$.